-- Undertaken by the auditor, or a member of the audit or review team, for the licensee within the previous 24 months. - The auditor is currently undertaking for the licensee.
+- Undertaken by the auditor, or a member of the audit or review team, for the licensee within the audit or review period. - The auditor is currently undertaking for the licensee. - The auditor has submitted an offer, or intends to submit an offer, to undertake for the licensee within the next 12 months.